BA, College of William and Mary

 MLS, PhD, Indiana University

-Dr. Brian Sturm is a Professor at the UNC School of Information and Library Science (SILS).
-Dr. Sturm’s research focuses on immersion in information environments, the state of being completely engrossed in whatever you are doing, whether that’s reading, story listening, or playing video games.
+Dr. Brian Sturm is a Professor and Associate Dean for Academic Affairs at the UNC School of Information and Library Science (SILS).
+His research focuses on immersion in information environments, the state of being completely engrossed in whatever you are doing, whether that’s reading, story listening, or playing video games.
 Most people have been “lost in a book” or deeply engaged in some form of media, and Dr. Sturm has dedicated his career to exploring the experience of immersion and the various influences that help us get immersed.
 Prior to his academic career, Dr. Sturm was a natural history museum docent, gave planetarium shows, worked as a wildlife rehabilitator, and taught outdoor education to 5th graders in California.
 He has also been a professional storyteller for over 25 years.

 Courses Regularly Taught: